 To fully understand their journey as a customer, you can also ask about past buying experiences:

 - When was the last time you bought something similar?

 - Was that a good or bad experience?
 Why?

 - How did you evaluate different offers?

-- What were the deciding factors that made you chose that particular solution?
+- Which factors made you choose that particular solution?

 "What needs to happen to make you a customer?"

 If, for example, they say they’ll have to get approval from the VP of Finance.
 Ask: